DevOps with SAP BTP: Deliver & Change

-The hand-over from the development landscape to the delivery landscape is part of the pipeline – for example, for SAP Cloud Platform Transport Management service, you can use a scenario description and corresponding steps from the Project “Piper” step library to automate the hand-over of the fully qualified archive, as described in this blog post.
+The hand-over from the development landscape to the delivery landscape is part of the pipeline – for example, for SAP Cloud Transport Management service, you can use a scenario description and corresponding steps from the Project “Piper” step library to automate the hand-over of the fully qualified archive, as described in this blog post.

 Result of the Deliver & Change phase should be your app being deployed to the production subaccount with the fitting amount of control of your production environment offered by a direct deployment by the pipeline or the involvement of transport and change management.
 The app deployed to the production environment can then be accessed by your end users.